bcdev/geo-inventory/Readme.md

 Currently following implementations are available:

-* using a plain CSV file a a backend, brute force testing
 * using a plain CSV file a a backend, intelligent testing (using binary search in time)
-* using a binary index ONLY gices too many results
 * using a binary index plus a data files containing the polygon data

 The geo test are performed using the google S2 library.